appdev-lessons/getting-started-with-scaffolds/content.md

       redirect_to("/movies", { :alert => the_movie.errors.full_messages.to_sentence })
     end
   end
-  ...
+  # ...
 ```
-{: mark_lines="8-10" }

 In AD1, we instantianted a `.new` record, take columns from the form with the query string and `params` hash, and assign them to the columns in our `the_movie` database record.
-Then we ask if `the_movie` is `.valid?`, which returns true or false based on whether all the validation rules in the `Movie` model pass or not.
+Then we ask if `the_movie` is `.valid?`, which returns true or false based on whether all of the validation rules in the `Movie` model pass or not.

 If it _is_ valid, we `.save` and redirect.
 If it is _not_ valid, we just redirect.
 The only difference with the redirection is that we have different `:notice` and `:alert` messages.